Federal Highway Administration (FHWA), U.S. Department of Transportation (DOT).

 As part of its review responsibilities under 23 U.S.C.
 327, FHWA formed a team in October 2017 to plan and conduct an audit of NEPA responsibilities DOT&PF assumed.
 Prior to the on-site visit, the Audit Team reviewed DOT&PF's NEPA project documentation, DOT&PF's response to FHWA's pre-audit information request (PAIR), and DOT&PF's self-assessment of its NEPA Program.
 The Audit Team reviewed additional documents and conducted interviews with DOT&PF staff in Alaska on April 16-20, 2018.

 The DOT&PF entered into the NEPA Assignment Program after more than 8 years of experience making FHWA NEPA CE determinations pursuant to 23 U.S.C.
 326 (beginning September 22, 2009).
 The DOT&PF's environmental review procedures are compliant for CEs, and DOT&PF is implementing procedures and processes for CEs, EAs, and EISs as part of its new responsibilities under the NEPA Assignment Program.
-Overall, the Audit Team found that DOT&PF is successfully adding EA and EIS project review responsibilities to an already successful CE review program.
+Overall, the Audit Team found that DOT&PF is successfully adding CE, EA, and EIS project review responsibilities to an already successful CE review program.
 The Audit Team identified one non-compliance observation, seven general observations, as well as several successful practices.
 The Audit Team finds DOT&PF is carrying out the responsibilities it has assumed and is in compliance with the provisions of the MOU.

 The NEPA Assignment Program allows a State to assume FHWA's environmental responsibilities for review, consultation, and compliance for Federal-aid highway projects.
 Under 23 U.S.C.
 327, a State that assumes these Federal responsibilities becomes solely responsible and solely liable for carrying them out.
 Effective November 13, 2017, DOT&PF assumed FHWA's responsibilities under NEPA and other related environmental laws.
-Examples of responsibilities DOT&PF has assumed in addition to NEPA include Section 7 consultation under the Endangered Species Act (ESA) and consultation under Section 106 of the National Historic Preservation Act (NHPA).
+Examples of responsibilities DOT&PF has assumed in addition to NEPA include Section 7 Start Printed Page 45183consultation under the Endangered Species Act (ESA) and consultation under Section 106 of the National Historic Preservation Act (NHPA).

 Following this first audit, FHWA will conduct three more annual audits to satisfy provisions of 23 U.S.C.
 327(g) and Section 11 of the MOU.
-Audits are the primary mechanism through which FHWA oversees DOT&PF's compliance with the MOU and the NEPA Assignment Program requirements.
+Audits are the primary mechanism through which FHWA may oversee DOT&PF's compliance with the MOU and the NEPA Assignment Program requirements.
 This includes ensuring compliance with applicable Federal laws and policies, evaluating DOT&PF's progress toward achieving the performance measures identified in MOU Section 10.2, and collecting information needed for the Secretary's annual report to Congress.
 The FHWA must present the results of each audit in a report and make it available for public comment in the Federal Register.

-The Audit Team consisted of NEPA subject matter experts from FHWA Alaska Division, as well as from FHWA offices in Washington, District of Columbia; Atlanta, Georgia; Sacramento, California; and Lakewood, Colorado.
+The Audit Team consisted of NEPA subject matter experts from the FHWA Alaska Division, as well as from FHWA offices in Washington, District of Columbia; Atlanta, Georgia; Sacramento, California; and Lakewood, Colorado.
 These experts received training on how to evaluate implementation of the NEPA Assignment Program.
-In addition, FHWA Alaska Division designated their Environmental Program Manager to serve as a NEPA Assignment Program liaison to DOT&PF.
+In addition, the FHWA Alaska Division designated their Environmental Program Manager to serve as a NEPA Assignment Program liaison to DOT&PF.

 Scope and Methodology